A-Fisk/actiPy/README.md

 [![Build Status](https://travis-ci.org/A-Fisk/actigraphy_analysis.png?branch=master)](https://travis-ci.org/A-Fisk/actigraphy_analysis)

-# ActiPy
+# CircaPy

-ActiPy is a python module for circadian analysis of activity data.
+CircaPy is a python module for circadian analysis of activity data.
 It was developed using laboratory rodents data but is applicable across species and monitoring devices.